tgirke/systemPipeRdata/README.md

 batch submissions to queuing systems of clusters.
 Efficient handling of complex sample sets and experimental designs is facilitated by a well-defined sample annotation infrastructure which improves reproducibility and user-friendliness of many typical analysis workflows in the NGS area.
+The sample input data for most workflows are provided by _systemPipeRdata_.

 #### Installation
 The easiest way to install _systemPipeRdata_ is via the _devtools_ package from